-A shorter version of the toolbox above, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can use.
-As with the guide above, the tools are applicable to all types of clinical screening.
-This is available
+A shorter version of the toolbox above, this brief guide pulls together the most important material from the full action plan, including charts, templates and sample materials that clinicians can put to use.
+As the guide above, the tools are applicable to all types of clinical screening.
+This is available at https://cancer.org/healthy/informationforhealth-care-professionals.